doubleblinddoubleblinddoubleblind/hastalavistaRepPackages/README.md

 ## Download
 Download and extract the ASTTrans_RepPackages.zip from this following location: https://tinyurl.com/r5j8x5jc In this folder, we have the "data" folder which stored information about translated/expected results of Query-To-ASTTrans Representation, Query-to-CodeTokens translation models, original vectors (by GraphCodeBERT and UniXcoder) and augmented vectors (by ASTTrans) over four datasets TLCodeSum, CodeSearchNet, Funcom and PCSD of CAT benchmark.
 The "result_backup" folder stored the results we used in the paper.
-When youu run the reproducing code below, experiments' results will be shown in the "results" folder.
+When you run the reproducing code below, experiments' results will be shown in the "results" folder.

 ## Reproducing Paper Results